ronniedroid/Wall-d/README.md

 cd Wall-d
 ./install.sh
 ```
+or just symlink Wall-d and defaultwallpaper.sh to your `$HOME/.local/bin/` directory and make sure that it is in your PATH.

 Usage:

 -h print this help message and exit
 -d path/to/your/wallpapers/directory
 -r restore last set Wallpaper(s)
+-p Change colorscheme using pywal (Put wal -R in your autostart script to restore last set colorscheme)

-to use Wall-d you must define a wallpapers directory use the `-d` flag.
+to use Wall-d you must define a wallpapers directory useing the `-d` flag.

 - Select a mode from dmenu and sxiv will open in thumbnail mode.
 - mark the wallpaper you want to set with with m, then press q to quit sxiv.
 (In single mode, the last marked wallpaper will be used.
 In dual mode, the last two marked wallpapers will be used.
 The before-last will be set on Monitor1 and the last will be set on Monitor2)